Why Drinking a Lot of Alcohol Fast Overwhelms You

 Consider keeping a journal for a week or two to track not just what you drink, but why.
 Note how you feel before, during, and after.
 This simple act of observation can reveal triggers and patterns you never noticed before, giving you the clarity you need to make conscious, informed decisions moving forward.

-Set Realistic Personal Goals
+Set Realistic Goals That Work for You

 Once you have a clearer picture of your habits, you can start setting meaningful goals.
 The key here is to be realistic.
 If you currently drink every day, aiming for a completely dry month might feel overwhelming.
 Instead, start with something smaller and more achievable.
 Maybe your goal is to have two alcohol-free days this week or to stick to a two-drink maximum when you go out with friends.